ryoon/netbsd-ddwg/netbsd-ddwg.md

 Figure 3: `rf(4)`'s interal states.

-#### rfc intr()
+#### `rfc_intr()`
-Most of the work of the driver, such as filling the buffer and working through the buffer queue is done within rfc intr().
+Most of the work of the driver, such as filling the buffer and working through the buffer queue is done within `rfc_intr()`.
 In order to perform an operation, the driver has to go through a sequence of states.
-After the first open() call, the state is set from RFS NOTINIT to RFS PROBING until the mediums capacity has been determined.
-Then, the driver enters the RFS IDLE state until a buffer containing a read or write command arrives.
+After the first `open()` call, the state is set from `RFS_NOTINIT` to `RFS_PROBING` until the mediums capacity has been determined.
+Then, the driver enters the `RFS_IDLE` state until a buffer containing a read or write command arrives.

 In order to read or write a sector, two commands needs to be sent to the controller.
-First, a read command RX2CS RSEC (ReadSECtor) to read the internal controller buffer, then the DMA-command RX2CS EBUF (EmptyBUFfer) to transfer the data from the controller into the RAM.
-If not all data has been transferred from the buffer queue, the driver sends the next RX2CS RSEC command, then RX2CS EBUF, and so on until the bufferqueue has been emptied.
-Similarly, when writing data they first need to be transferred from RAM into the internal controller buffer via DMA RX2CS FBUF (FillBUFfer) so they can then be written to the media with a second command RX2CS WSEC (WriteSECtor) until the next RX2CS FBUF command ... until the next buffer from the buffer queue arrives.
+First, a read command `RX2CS_RSEC` (ReadSECtor) to read the internal controller buffer, then the DMA-command `RX2CS_EBUF` (EmptyBUFfer) to transfer the data from the controller into the RAM.
+If not all data has been transferred from the buffer queue, the driver sends the next `RX2CS_RSEC` command, then `RX2CS_EBUF`, and so on until the bufferqueue has been emptied.
+Similarly, when writing data they first need to be transferred from RAM into the internal controller buffer via DMA `RX2CS_FBUF` (FillBUFfer) so they can then be written to the media with a second command `RX2CS_WSEC` (WriteSECtor) until the next `RX2CS_FBUF` command ... until the next buffer from the buffer queue arrives.

-These commands correspond to the RFS RSEC, RFS EBUF, RFS FBUF, RFS WSEC states.
+These commands correspond to the `RFS_RSEC`, `RFS_EBUF`, `RFS_FBUF`,
+`RFS_WSEC` states.
-The four other commands RX2CS SMD, RX2CS RSTAT,
+The four other commands `RX2CS_SMD`, `RX2CS_RSTAT`,
-RX2CS WDDS, RX2CS REC and their states are not used by the driver at this point.
+`RX2CS_WDDS`, `RX2CS_REC` and their states are not used by the driver at this point.
-RFS RSEC does not always have to follow RFS EBUF.
-If the buffer has been finished and the buffer queue is empy, then the driver enters the RFS IDLE state. if the buffer queue is not empty, but a new buffer containing data that needs to be written follows, a transition from RFS EBUF to takes place.
-Similarly, there are transitions from RFS WSEC to RFS IDLE or RFS RSEC.
+`RFS_RSEC` does not always have to follow `RFS_EBUF`.
+If the buffer has been finished and the buffer queue is empy, then the driver enters the RFS IDLE state. if the buffer queue is not empty, but a new buffer containing data that needs to be written follows, a transition from `RFS_EBUF` to takes place.
+Similarly, there are transitions from `RFS_WSEC` to `RFS_IDLE` or `RFS_RSEC`.
 The frc sendcmd function simplifies the sending of commands a little bit.

-Due to the length of this function, we only give an explanation of the basics and some excerpts with special meaning: The functions consists of tw switch statements.
+Due to the length of this function, we only give an explanation of the basics and some excerpts with special meaning: The functions consists of tw `switch` statements.
 The first takes care of finding the last command / state and finish the last operation.
 The second initializes the next command.
-Both switch statements reside within a loop, which is aborted if a new command has successfully been sent to the controller or the buffer queue is found to be empty.
-If an error occurred, the interrupt handler continues at the beginning of the loop and tries to work the next buffer.
-(Some other drivers contains a goto, but since I prefer spaghetti over spaghetti code, I chose the loop.)
+Both `switch` statements reside within a loop, which is aborted if a new command has successfully been sent to the controller or the buffer queue is found to be empty.
+If an error occurred, the interrupt handler `continue`s at the beginning of the loop and tries to work the next buffer.
+(Some other drivers contains a `goto`, but since I prefer spaghetti over spaghetti code, I chose the loop.)

-The following are the excerpts of the program that might be encountered when performing a read starting with the RFS IDLE state, beginning with the get new buf() helper function.
+The following are the excerpts of the program that might be encountered when performing a read starting with the `RFS_IDLE` state, beginning with the `get_new_buf()` helper function.

 ```
 struct rf_softc*